Emmy Award-winning documentary filmmaker

 Widely recognized as one of the greatest documentary filmmakers of our time, Ken Burns is our country’s foremost chronicler, in film, of the American experience.
 Through his famous trilogy of films, The Civil War, Baseball, and Jazz, and through his many other works on distinctly American subjects and figures, such as our national parks, the Roosevelts, the Brooklyn Bridge, Mark Twain, and Jackie Robinson, Ken Burns has made it his mission to illuminate for us exactly what it means to be American.
 As historian Stephen Ambrose famously said, “More Americans get their history from Ken Burns than any other source.”
 Burns has received numerous prizes, including the Emmy and Peabody awards, and two Academy Award nominations.

 Ken Burns has been producing films for PBS for over 25 years.
-Most recently, PBS premiered The Vietnam War, a deep exploration into the events, individuals, and cultural forces that fomented the Vietnam War and an exploration of its unique place in American history.
+In 2017, PBS premiered The Vietnam War, a deep exploration into the events, individuals, and cultural forces that fomented the Vietnam War and an exploration of its unique place in American history.
 The corresponding book of the same title landed on the the New York Times bestseller list and added further visual context to the documentary.
 His latest documentary, Country Music, is the rich and colorful story of America’s most popular music and the singers and songwriters who captivated, entertained, and consoled listeners throughout the twentieth century

 Burns calls individual experience the “DNA of our history.”
 He lives and works by that credo, and is known for capturing the “big ideas” of our country by way of his focus on telling details and first-person stories.
 In his films, books, and lectures he helps us understand where we’ve been, where we may go from here, and even what America means.

 The National Parks (“A Treasure House of Nature’s Superlatives”)